ZDQpeter/Homepage-Deqing_Zhai/README.md

 <p align="justify">
     Besides the abovementioned, I had also been in academic societies, such as IEEE Singapore Section, IEEE Young Professionals, IEEE Industrial Electronics Society, IEEE Smart Cities Ambassadors, Elsevier and Yaseen Panels.</p>

-For more details, please check my LinkedIn profile by clicking [here](http://www.linkedin.com/in/deqing-zhai-a05116a2).
+For more details, may check my [LinkedIn](http://www.linkedin.com/in/deqing-zhai-a05116a2) profile.

 -------------------------------------------------------------------